St Peter's Church, Le Crotoy

 St Peter's Church is a church in Le Crotoy, a coastal town at the Bay of the Somme river in Picardy in northern France.
 The church is remarkable for its front tower built in the 13th century and its interior.
-An ancient map of Le Cotoy and its fortress can be found in the church along with an altarpiece depicting the life of St. Honoré who lived in the 15th century, as well as ex voto ships.
+An ancient map of Le Crotoy and its fortress can be found in the church along with an altarpiece depicting the life of St. Honoré who lived in the 15th century, as well as ex voto ships.

 History

 The St Peter's Church was formerly called Notre Dame Church and was the parish church of Le Crotoy.
 This sailors' chapel, dedicated to St Peter, was located in the St Peter Street in Le Crotoy, on the spot were today the St Peter's church can be found.
 The old church, like the one in Saint-Valery-sur-Somme, had two parallel aisles and was surrounded by the cemetery.
 The building was such a dilapidated state that in 1850 the mayor and the priest decided to rebuild it.
 Both ships were destroyed and only the front tower of the 13th century was preserved.
 The work was completed in February 1865.